gouthr/interview/src/studyMaterial/SystemDesign.md

 Design Uber/Lyft:
 =================
 User cases:
-	Major-
+	- Major
-	-Customer to driver matching
+		- Customer to driver matching
-		-Matching riders to nearest drivers
+			- Matching riders to nearest drivers
-	-Routing/ETA
+		- Routing/ETA
-		-Providing an estimated time of arrival to rider Minor-
+			- Providing an estimated time of arrival to rider
+	- Minor
-	-Payment processing
+		- Payment processing
-	-Feedback processing
+		- Feedback processing

 Storage:
-	-Every trip needs to be recorded and stored.
+	- Every trip needs to be recorded and stored.
 Have a primary and backup DB.
-	-The data is also archived into Date Warehouse systems for analytics/trends
+	- The data is also archived into Date Warehouse systems for analytics/trends
 Cache:
-	-Cache will be used for retrieving constant (non-real time) data like maps and events.
+	- Cache will be used for retrieving constant (non-real time) data like maps and events.
 For real time data persistent cache like Redis can be used
 Logging:
-	-Every rider and driver location data needs to be logged for legal reasons - in case of attack etc.
+	- Every rider and driver location data needs to be logged for legal reasons - in case of attack etc.
-	-Message queue like Kafka can be used to log both rider and driver locations periodically (like every 4 secs)
+	- Message queue like Kafka can be used to log both rider and driver locations periodically (like every 4 secs)
 Web-server:
-	-Micro-services based approach - separate independent services for every feature/functionality -Need to ensure provisioning (pushing static code to web servers.
-Terraform is a tool used for provisioning) is done correctly so rider requests can be routed to any state-less webs server -Services are deployed in docker containers.
+	- Micro-services based approach - separate independent services for every feature/functionality
+	- Need to ensure provisioning (pushing static code to web servers.
+Terraform is a tool used for provisioning) is done correctly so rider requests can be routed to any state-less webs server
+	- Services are deployed in docker containers.
 These can be managed independently as if they were hosted on separate hosts.
 Mesos is used to manage bringing up/down these cluster of services.

 Testing:
-	-Shadow fleet environment can be used to test cases where any of the number of services can go down.
+	- Shadow fleet environment can be used to test cases where any of the number of services can go down.
 This is done by using tools like ChaosMonkey/Hailstorm which is used to shutdown services abruptly.

 Algorithm:
-	-Cities and roads connecting them are represented as graph nodes and edges respectively -Dijkstra's algorithm to determine the shortest distance between any 2 points in a graph -Distance between nodes can be pre-calculated based on speed zones.
-Since these are static, these can be pre-calculated and for taking into consideration things like traffic, historical data for similar trips can be used -For places where uber is launched recently, no historical data is present.
+	- Cities and roads connecting them are represented as graph nodes and edges respectively
+	- Dijkstra's algorithm to determine the shortest distance between any 2 points in a graph
+	- Distance between nodes can be pre-calculated based on speed zones.
+Since these are static, these can be pre-calculated and for taking into consideration things like traffic, historical data for similar trips can be used
+	- For places where uber is launched recently, no historical data is present.
 In those cases, cities are partitioned into small cells and something like Dijkstra's algorithm is used in real time to predict ETA.
 Traffic in adjacent cells can also affect the ETA.
 This also needs to be taken into account.